 “You guys are going to walk for five hours in this rain???”

 Today was no different.
 The rains had turned the landscape into lively green.
 The streams were full and flowing.
-Fortunately it was not raining.
-Cool breeze was caressing our face as we stood near the door holding onto the rails.
-We wished the weather would hold good till we completed the trek.
+Fortunately, it was not raining.
+The cool breeze was caressing our faces as we stood near the door holding onto the rails.
+We wished the weather would hold well till we completed the trek.

 (Please click on the pictures to see them in enlarged size)

-At Londa, we get the pre-ordered breakfast – order taken by steward on the previous night – of Idli and Vada which was not bad.
-The breakfast was to be only meal for us till we reached our hotel in Goa.
+At Londa, we get the pre-ordered breakfast – an order taken by the steward on the previous night – of Idli and Vada which was not bad.
+The breakfast was to be the only meal for us till we reached our hotel in Goa.

-The train screeched to halt at Castle rock around 10 AM, half hour behind schedule.
+The train screeched to a halt at Castle Rock around 10 AM, half-hour behind schedule.
 We get down and take out our rain cape.
 Before starting this trek, we were warned of two things by travel bloggers – Rain and Leeches.
-We had come well prepared with rain cape and covers for the backpack.
+We had come well prepared with a rain cape and covers for the backpack.

 Leeches, we weren’t much bothered.
-You can’t escape them while trekking in monsoon in tropical forests.
-Being Saturday, a large number of trekkers had got down at Castle rock.
+You can’t escape them while trekking in monsoon tropical forests.
+Being Saturday, a large number of trekkers had got down at Castle Rock.
 We all set out on the tracks.
 Walking on the track is definitely easier than walking on trails in the hills.
-You don’t have to worry about the condition of trail.
+You don’t have to worry about the condition of the trail.
 You won’t get lost here.

 All you need to do is to just walk.
 On the track.
 We are set for Dudhsagar falls trek.